TodePond/TodePondDotCom/wikiblogarden/better-computing/compiling/parsing/emitting/readme.md

 Your emitted code.
 What your snippet got transformed into.

+### Term

+The term that the compiler attempted to parse.

 ### Meta

-Optionally, the result can contain some extra information.
+Optionally, some extra information.
 Anything you want.

 ## The twist